-• Credentialing and recredentialing of practitioners [MD, DO, DPM, DC, DDS/DMD, AC, attending physicians within a teaching facility, and Mid-Level disciplines, such as, Nurse Practitioner (NP), Certified Nurse Midwife (CNM), Clinical Nurse Specialist (CNS), Certified Registered Nurse Anesthetist CRNA, Licensed Midwives (LM), and Physician Assistants (PA), behavioral health practitioners, such as, Psychiatrists and other physicians, addiction medicine specialists, Doctoral or Master's level psychologists, Master's level clinical social workers, Master's level clinical nurse specialists or psychiatric nurse practitioners, physicians or Doctoral level professionals with expertise in Long Term

-Services and Supports (LTSS), autism service providers, qualified autism service professionals, or qualified autism service paraprofessionals, other behavioral health care specialists, or provider service types, as appropriate as outlined in Policy CR-004.
+Credentialing and recredentialing of practitioners MD, DO, DPM, DC, DDS/DMD, AC, attending physicians within a teaching facility, and Mid-Level disciplines, such as, Nurse Practitioner (NP), Certified Nurse Midwife (CNM), Clinical Nurse Specialist (CNS), Certified Registered Nurse Anesthetist CRNA, Licensed Midwives (LM), and Physician Assistants (PA), behavioral health practitioners, such as, Psychiatrists and other physicians, addiction medicine specialists, Doctoral or Master's level psychologists, Master's level clinical social workers, Master's level clinical nurse specialists or psychiatric nurse practitioners, physicians or Doctoral level professionals with expertise in Long Term Services and Supports (LTSS), autism service providers, qualified autism service professionals, or qualified autism service types, contracted to provide services to an L.A.
+Care member, outlined in Policy PNMCRD-004.

-- Determine conditions for altering a practitioner's relationship with L.A.
-Care including freezing the practitioner's assigned membership panel, suspension or termination of practitioners from the network. - Determine and approve pre-contractual and annual delegated oversight activities for credentialing and recredentialing. - Provide feedback on specific practitioner credentials that do not meet established credentialing criteria and issue recommendation(s) for handling such cases. - Review and approve facilities including Hospitals, Free Standing Surgical-Centers, Home Health agencies, Skilled Nursing facilities and mental health and substance abuse facilities providing care in inpatient, residential and ambulatory settings.
-For Center for Medicaid and Medicare Services (CMS), facilities include the following: - Hospice - Clinical Laboratory - Comprehensive Outpatient Rehabilitation Facility - Outpatient Physical Therapy and Speech Pathology Provider - Ambulatory Surgery Centers - End-Stage Renal Disease Provider (Dialysis Unit) - Outpatient Diabetes Self-Management Training Provider - Portable X-Ray Supplier - Rural Health Clinic (RHC) - Federally Qualified Health Center (FQHC) - Community-Based Adult Services (CBAS) Centers - Ensure compliance with state and federal regulatory agencies and accrediting bodies concerning credentialing and recredentialing activities. - Collaborate with Enterprise Performance Optimization (EPO) Department, to review and approve all credentialing delegation oversight activities and make recommendations concerning Corrective Action Plans (CAPs) and de-delegation, when applicable.
-Review, evaluate, and make recommendations regarding Potential Quality of Care Issues (PQIs) - Recommend additional investigation and/or reporting to CRM, Compliance, SIU, FSR, Pharmacy and MLTSS as indicated or as appropriate. - Determine clinical appropriateness, quality of care and assigns the severity level to the case.
-PRC members may be requested to review the PQI case prior to the PRC meeting. - Provide oversight of level 0, 1 and 2 cases that have been closed with no need for committee review. - Provide oversight of delegated peer review and ongoing monitoring as needed. - Review, recommend, take action, and monitor the clinical practice activity of the Practitioner network and mid-level practitioners. - Provide appropriate Peer Review that meets the level of practice of the Practitioners and specialists they are reviewing. - Review fraud, waste and abuse cases identified by Special Investigation Unit (SIU) to determine if network providers' actions impact the safety, quality and/or care of members. - Assure compliance with the requirements of accrediting and regulatory agencies, including but not limited to, DHCS, DMHC, CMS and NCQA.
+- Determine if practitioners/providers meet credentialing/recredentialing and contracting eligibility requirements to participate in the network. - Determine conditions for altering a practitioner's relationship with L.A.
+Care including closing the practitioner's assigned membership panel, suspension or termination of practitioners from the network. - Determine and approve pre-contractual and annual delegated oversight activities for credentialing and recredentialing. - Provide feedback on specific practitioner credentials that do not meet established credentialing criteria and issue recommendation(s) for handling such cases. - Review and approve ancillary facilities including but not limited to: Hospitals, Free Standing Surgical-Centers, Home Health agencies, Skilled Nursing facilities and mental health and substance abuse facilities providing care in inpatient, residential and ambulatory settings.
+For Center for Medicaid and Medicare Services (CMS), facilities include the following: - Hospice - Clinical Laboratory - Comprehensive Outpatient Rehabilitation Facility - Outpatient Physical Therapy and Speech Pathology Provider - Ambulatory Surgery Centers - End-Stage Renal Disease Provider (Dialysis Unit) - Outpatient Diabetes Self-Management Training Provider - Portable X-Ray Supplier - Rural Health Clinic (RHC) - Federally Qualified Health Center (FQHC) - Community-Based Adult Services (CBAS) Centers - Community Supports and Enhanced Care Management - Ensure compliance with state and federal regulatory agencies and accrediting bodies concerning credentialing and recredentialing activities. - Collaborate with Compliance's Enterprise Performance Optimization (EPO) Department, to review and approve all credentialing delegation oversight activities and make recommendations concerning Corrective Action Plans (CAPs) and de-delegation, when applicable.
+Review, evaluate, and make recommendations regarding Potential Quality of Care Issues (PQIs) in collaboration with QI. - Recommend additional investigation and/or reporting to CRM, Compliance, SIU, FSR, Pharmacy and MLTSS as indicated or as appropriate. - Determine clinical appropriateness, quality of care and assigns the severity level to the case.
+PRC members may be requested to review the PQI case prior to the PRC meeting. - Provide oversight of delegated peer review and delegated ongoing monitoring as needed. - Review, recommend, take action, and monitor the clinical practice activity of the Practitioner network and mid-level practitioners. - Provide Peer Review and take appropriate action against practitioners/providers when instances of quality and safety related to sanctions, complaints and adverse events are identified.
+Review fraud, waste and abuse cases identified by Special Investigation Unit (SIU) to determine if network providers' actions impact the safety, quality and/or care of members.

-- Ensure appropriate reporting to authorities, including 805, NPDB, etc., are made, as required.

-- Ensure Fair Hearing Procedures are offered and carried out in accordance with approved policy and procedure, LS-005.

-- Facility Site Review provides the following reports to the committee for review and approval:

-- FSR Issues Report Listing of providers/sites that are being followed by FS

-- Scheduling Summary Report

-- Minimum Site Hours Report

-- Continued Noncompliance Report

-- Focus Review Reports

-- Planned Partner Audit Summary
+- Assure compliance with the requirements of accrediting and regulatory agencies, including but not limited to, DHCS, DMHC, CMS and NCQA. - Ensure appropriate reporting to authorities, including 805, NPDB, etc., are made, as outlined in policy and procedure PNMCRD-011. - Ensure Fair Hearing Procedures are offered and carried out in accordance with approved policy and procedure, LS-005. - Facility Site Review provides the following reports to the committee for review and approval: - FSR Issues Report Listing of providers/sites that are being followed by FSR - Scheduling Summary Report - Minimum Site Hours Report - Continued Noncompliance Report - Focus Review Reports - Planned Partner Audit Summary